 In the early medieval period, only London was richer and more important than Boston as a port; Boston’s wealth was based on wool.
 During the time when wool was England’s main export, the town was sending three million fleeces a year abroad, making a significant profit.
 Boston’s medieval wealth can be seen from surviving buildings in the town; St Botolph’s Church (known locally as ‘The Stump’), St Mary’s Guildhall and the town’s stunning Market Place are just three examples.
 The large weekly markets each Wednesday and Saturday and its annual May Fair, are also legacies from the medieval period.

 As the value of wool declined, the town changed.
 By the 1700s, the agricultural revolution provided another economic boost.
 During this time, Boston supplied one third of London’s grain directly from granaries situated along the riverside.
 Once again, this wealth influenced the architecture of the town and many fine Georgian buildings still remain.

 Boston today is a diverse and vibrant town to explore and discover, with a range of quality national and independent shops, wonderful dining experiences and a unique history and heritage.
-Boston Stories are available here, translated into English, Polish, Latvian, Lithuanian and Portuguese.
+Click here to read about Boston’s Stories.

 - Markets and Fairs

 - The Pilgrims in Boston